brohrer/dotcom/markdown/data_eng_for_beginners.md

 ### Data layers

-The data warehouse may be the cental hub of a data architecture, but there are other important levels, both upstream and down.
+The data warehouse may be the central hub of a data architecture, but there are other important levels, both upstream and down.
 These are sometimes called **data layers**, although they have other names too.